beefyfinance/beefy-api/CONTRIBUTING.md

 Contributing to Beefy's API
 =======

-We value contributions to the Beefy.Finance repositories.
+This API supplies the data to our front end (e.g. APY and TVL metrics) and is an important part of Beefy.Finance.
+We value your contribution to our repositories.
 To help contributions get merged as soon as possible, please take 5' to review the items below.

 ## Creating Pull Requests (PRs)